prog4biol/pfb2023/pfb.md

   Denaturing at temp 94oC for 30sec
   Annealing at temp 57oC for 30sec
   Extending at temp 72oC for 1min
-  Annealing at temp 72oC for 5min
+  Extending at temp 72oC for 5min
 PCR Complete.
 Starting Chilling
   Chilling at temp 4oC for forever